 Dedicated IP Addresses: Do You Need One Or Not?

-“I need a dedicated IP address for better SEO, can you provide me with one?”
+“I need a dedicated IP address for better SEO.
+Can you provide me with one?”
 This is a pre-sales question that comes up quite often here at FastComet.

 FastComet does not offer dedicated IP addresses on any shared hosting plan offering.
 This may be surprising or even cause for concern to some, but not to worry.
 The question of whether or not you need or should use a dedicated IP address or a shared IP address for web hosting can be quite controversial.